"They have been in detention for 93 days": VDM calls out govt for arresting kids

 - He noted that the children do not have basic education and do not have an idea of their crime, and the video evoked emotions

-Media personality Martins Otse, aka Verydarkman (VDM), has shared how he was arraigned at the federal high court, Abuja, alongside some children at the court on Friday, November 1, 2024.
+Media personality Martins Otse, aka Verydarkman (VDM), has shared how he was arraigned at the federal high court, Abuja, alongside some children on Friday, November 1, 2024.

-He said that he noticed the boys in the cell after he was arrested for wearing the police uniform without authorization.
+He said that he noticed the boys in a cell after he was arrested for wearing the police uniform without authorisation.

 In a video shared on his Instagram page, the boys were aged 11 to 15 and looked malnourished.
 Verydarkman said the boys have been in detention for 93 days and were charged to court for flying the Russian flag.
 Consequently, they were not granted bail because they could not meet the bail conditions.

-He added that the boys will be taken back to the police station which did not make sense because they did not understand what their crime was.
+He added that the boys would be taken back to the police station which did not make sense because they did not understand what their crime was.

 VDM called out President Bola Tinubu for how citizens are being treated under his adminstration.
 Besides, he said the boys were from Kano and his parents must have been looking for them tearfully.